Employer super contributions are contributions made into your superannuation account by your employer.

 When is an Employer Not Required to Pay Super?

 Generally, if you earn less than $450 per calendar month (before tax), your employer is not required to pay SG contributions into your super account.
+However, this $450 threshold is being abolished from 1 July 2022 and SG contributions will need to be paid even if you earn less than $450 per calendar month.

 If you are an employee under the age of 18, or considered a private/domestic worker (e.g. nanny), you must also work more than 30 hours per week to qualify for SG contributions.